GenericName1911/SC-UnZip/README.md

 ## Features:

-- The is **Cross-Platform**.
+- The tool is **Cross-Platform**.
 That is, it works on all major operating systems like Windows, macOS, and Linux.
 - Supports **Batch Conversion**.
 You can use it to convert multiple files at once.
 - **Same Directory** output.
 The script saves the decompressed files in the same folder as the originals, no matter where you run it from.
 - **Open Source**.
 Licensed under GNU GPLv3.